 When assigned as Deputy Chief of Administration:

-2. Coordinate the development, application, implementation and record keeping for departmental grants at the local, state and federal levels.
+2. Coordinate development, application, implementation, and compliance of local, state, and federal grants.

-5. Review and approve apparatus and equipment specifications including reviewing issues, making recommendations, making purchases and managing contracts.
-Ensure that apparatus and equipment testing, maintenance and training requirements are met.
+5. Review and approve apparatus and equipment specifications; oversee purchasing processes and contract management; monitor vendor performance and lifecycle considerations; and ensure applicable testing, maintenance, and training requirements are met.

-7. Facilitate and manage new and existing mutual aid and automatic aid agreements with public and private entities.
+7. Facilitate and manage mutual aid and automatic aid agreements, including coordination, documentation, and periodic review.

 When assigned as Deputy Chief of Operations:

-1. Oversee the Department’s emergency response operations.
-Maintain consistent application of policies among the various shifts.
+1. Oversee emergency response operations and ensure consistent application of operational policies across shifts.

 QUALIFICATIONS